Aleko & Bluebeard’s Castle

 Fully accessible performances of the opera double bill Aleko & Bluebeard’s Castle

-The opera double bill Aleko & Bluebeard’s Castle will be fully accessible on November 21st and 23rd, 2024, providing an inclusive audiovisual experience for all audiences in collaboration with ATLAS E.P.
+The performances of Aleko & Bluebeard’s Castle will be fully accessible on the 21st and 23rd of November 2024, providing an inclusive audiovisual experience for all audiences in collaboration with ATLAS E.P.
 In this context, there will be designated seats for individuals who are deaf or hard of hearing and use Greek Sign Language, places for those who rely on captions (CAPS) covering the entire audio channel, as well as seats for individuals who are blind or have limited access to the visual channel of communication and use the audio description (AD) service.
 Guide dogs for the visually impaired will also be permitted.

 The full accessibility services for this production are funded by the Ministry of Culture, as part of the project“SUB.1.1.6 Attracting 65+ individuals and persons with disabilities to events of the Greek National Opera”.
 This project is implemented as part of the “Greece 2.0 - National Recovery and Resilience Plan” with funds from the European Union-NextGeneration EU.